pfcao/abookmark/README.md

 After switched to Picking mode, any links clicked with 'Ctrl' in that page will be bookmarked and the openning of new tabs will be terminated.
 You can click any other tab to exit Picking mode.

-### hot folder
+### top folder

-Hot folder is a folder for shortcuts.
+Top folder is a folder for shortcuts.
 You can put anything you like into it.

 ### folder link label (test)